Your booking is safe with Virgin Holidays

 200 rooms and suites situated within 2- and 3-storey villa-style accommodations scattered throughout the resort.
 All with balcony/terrace, air-conditioning, ceiling fans, satellite TV, complimentry WiFi, audio system with iPod dock and CD.
 DVD player, alarm/clock radio, telephone, tea/coffee maker, stocked mini-bar, safe, iron and board, and hairdryer.
 Luxury Rooms with 1 king-size bed or 2 twin beds, sleeping max 3 adults.
 Wheelchair accessible Luxury Rooms have a roll-in shower and king-size bed (must be requested at time of booking and subject to availability).

-Luxury Royal Relaxation — with spa gift, Royal Spa experience, massage, facial, pedicure and manicure and Royal night turn-down, sleeping max 3 adults.
-Luxury Royal Romance — chocolate covered strawberries, bottle of Moet Champagne and a Royal dinner on the beach, sleeping max 3 adults.
-Luxury Royal Luxurious — A bottle of Moet Champagne and a specially prepared lobster dinner, sleeping max 3 adults.
-Luxury Royal Memories — A collector’s Edition Royal Hideaway book, a Royal dinner on the beach, a photograph in a classical Mexican frame.
+Luxury Royal Relaxation with spa gift, Royal Spa experience, massage, facial, pedicure and manicure and Royal night turn-down, sleeping max 3 adults.
+Luxury Royal Romance with Bulgari amenities and terry towel bathrobes embroidered with Royal Hideaway Insignia, chocolate covered strawberries, bottle of Moet Champagne and a Royal dinner on the beach, sleeping max 3 adults.
+Luxury Royal Luxurious with Bulgari amenities and terry towel bathrobes embroidered with Royal Hideaway Insignia, a bottle of Moet Champagne and a specially prepared lobster dinner, sleeping max 3 adults.
+Luxury Royal Memories with Bulgari amenities and terry towel bathrobes embroidered with Royal Hideaway Insignia a collector’s Edition Royal Hideaway book, a Royal dinner on the beach, a photograph in a classical Mexican frame.
 Mayan cultural tour (choice between Chichen Itza or Tulum/Xel-Ha), sleeping max 3 adults.
-Luxury Ocean View, with partial views of the sea, featuring a basket of fresh fruit upon arrival, with a king-size bed or two queen-size, sleeping max 3 adults.
-Luxury Duplex Suite with accommodation set over 2 floors, the first with a living room, on the second the principal bedroom with 1 king size bed.
+Luxury Ocean View with partial views of the sea, featuring a basket of fresh fruit upon arrival, with a king-size bed, sleeping max 3 adults.
+Hideaway Duplex Suite with accommodation set over 2 floors, the first with a living room, on the second the principal bedroom with 1 king size bed.
 The suite comes with a basket of fresh fruit upon arrival, sleeping max 3 adults.

-3 swimming pools, 3 relaxation pools, beach club.
+6 swimming pools including 3 relaxation pools, beach club.
 Newly refurbished fitness centre, newly refurbished Spa and wellness centre*, Jacuzzi.
 Non-motorised water sports including kayaking, snorkelling, sailing, windsurfing and boogie boards.
-Introductory scuba-diving clinic in the pool.
+Introductory scuba-diving clinic* in the pool.
 Floodlit tennis courts, bicycles, table tennis and darts.
 Shopping arcade, beauty salon*.

 Daily and nightly programme of entertainment, shows and activities.